aaditya3/pier2/README.md

 ## To Run The Tests

 This is a bit hacky for now as we have not packaged the pier2 codebase.
-From the root directory of the github project you can inspect the `run_tests.sh` file.
+From the root directory of the github project you can run and/or inspect the `run_tests.sh` file.

 ```
 export PYTHONPATH="$PYTHONPATH:./src/"; poetry run pytest -s tests